caracal-pipeline/caracal-docs/sphinx/manual/workers/ddcal/index.rst

     *float*, *optional*, *default = 0.05*

-    Chunk data into time bins of x hours to conserve memory
+    Chunk data into time bins of X hours to conserve memory, where X is this parameter.

   **output_mode**

     *{"Dirty", "Clean", "Predict", "PSF"}*, *optional*, *default = Clean*

-    Output mode
+    Output mode.
+Defaults to cleaning, since that's what we want to do in this worker.